Michael Hainisch: Presidency

 Hainisch held aloof from political parties.
 He was chosen president because of his personal authority, although he was not a member of the parliament.
 He was an independent candidate.
-He was elected and assumed office in 1920, and stayed for two periods until 1928.
+He was elected and assumed office in 1920 and stayed for two terms until 1928.
 He was married to Emilia Figdor, the descendant of a prominent Viennese assimilated Jewish family.
 Emilia's father, Gustav, was a town councillor of the city of Vienna.

-As a president, he worked hard to improve the dire situation Austria found itself after the war.

-He did a lot to develop the agricultural sector, encouraged the electrification of the railway, tried to develop more tourism especially in the Alps.
-Trade with neighbouring countries such as Germany was encouraged.
+As a president, he worked hard to improve the dire situation Austria found itself in after the war.
+He did a lot to develop the agricultural sector, encouraged the electrification of the railway, and tried to develop more tourism, especially in the Alps.
+Trade with neighbouring countries, such as Germany, was encouraged.
 He also became a protector of local traditions and culture and initiated the creation of the law of protected monuments.

-He became also an honorary member of the Akademie der Wissenschaften (Academy of Sciences).
+He also became an honorary member of the Akademie der Wissenschaften (Academy of Sciences).

-In 1928, main parties proposed to amend the constitution in order to reelect Hainisch for a third term.
+In 1928, the main parties proposed to amend the constitution in order to re-elect Hainisch for a third term.
 Federal Chancellor Ignaz Seipel proposed a one-year term for Hainisch, but Hainisch declined a third term.
 He subsequently served as Commerce Minister from 1929 to 1930.

 Controversially, he supported Pan-German ideas and later supported the Anschluss of Austria to Nazi-Germany in 1938, as did many of his compatriots.
 He died in February 1940, just nearly two years after the Anschluss and a few months after World War II started.

 Works

-He was a fertile author of works on sociology and politics:
+He was a prolific author of works on sociology and politics: